WALA-TV

 WALA-TV (channel 10) is a television station licensed to Mobile, Alabama, United States, serving as the Fox affiliate for southwest Alabama and northwest Florida.
 Owned by Gray Media alongside Telemundo affiliate WMBP-LD (channel 31), the station maintains studios on Satchel Paige Drive in Mobile, with an additional studio and news bureau on Executive Plaza Drive in Pensacola, Florida; its transmitter is located in Spanish Fort, Alabama.

-WALA-TV operates a 24-hour local weather channel called "Weather Now" which is available on Cox Communications digital channel 698 in Pensacola; it is not carried on Comcast Xfinity on the Alabama side of the market.
+WALA-TV previously operated a 24-hour local weather channel called "Weather Now" which was available on Cox Communications digital channel 698 in Pensacola; it was not carried on Comcast Xfinity on the Alabama side of the market.

 History

 Early history

 WALA signed on the air for the first time on January 14, 1953; it is Mobile's oldest existing television station (the first, WKAB-TV channel 48, had beaten WALA-TV to air by two weeks but closed on August 2, 1954).
 It was initially locally owned by W.O.
 Pape, along with WALA radio (1410 AM, now WNGL).
 It aired programs from all four major television networks of the time–NBC, ABC, CBS, and DuMont–but was a primary NBC affiliate, as WALA radio had been a longtime affiliate of the network's direct predecessor, the NBC Red Network.
 WALA lost CBS and ABC programming to WKRG-TV (channel 5) when it signed on, and to WEAR-TV (channel 3) relinquished CBS programming and became a full-time ABC affiliate for the newly enlarged Mobile/Pensacola market in 1955.
 During the late 1950s, WALA was also briefly affiliated with the NTA Film Network.
 Pape sold WALA in 1964 to the Roywood Corporation.
 In 1969, Roywood sold WALA to the Universal Communications Corporation, the television arm of the Detroit News.

 For most its first four decades on the air, WALA was the market's ratings leader.
 As the more established outlet, WALA got the strongest syndicated programming and it had the top-rated local newscasts.
 Even today, WALA continues to dominate in local news viewership, even after the affiliation switch from NBC to Fox.

 The Gannett Company bought out the Evening News Association in early 1986, but due to the company's ownership of the Pensacola News Journal, and Federal Communications Commission (FCC) regulations barring common ownership of television stations and newspapers in the same market, Gannett was forced to put channel 10 on the market only a month after the merger closed.
 Gannett sold WALA-TV to Knight Ridder Broadcasting on February 19, 1986 (similarly as Gannett owned television stations in both markets, two other stations involved in the Universal Communications sale—KTVY [now KFOR-TV] in Oklahoma City and KOLD-TV in Tucson, Arizona—were also sold to Knight Ridder as FCC rules of the time prohibited newspaper cross-ownership [in both the WALA-TV and KOLD-TV cases] and television duopolies in KTVY's case); Knight Ridder, in turn, sold WALA to Burnham Broadcasting in 1989.